 Kiosks, no more than two metres by two metres, sold small underwear - not those ugly ones which were sold in Favorit under communism.
 Anti-conception pills which were previously forbidden were sold on the street.

 Orizont restaurant turned into a pub because they could make more money.
 There were prostitutes in the park and in the market, who were 17 or 18 years old.

 When I went to Romania, people were calling for Ceaușescu’s return.
 I don’t understand that.
 It’s a topic that hurts me.

 Many Chileans left.
 Some doctors remained.
 The ones who married Romanians remained.
 With Romanians, there were fewer Romanian men who married Chilean woman.
 They married either Chileans or foreigners of other nationalities, but the Chileans married Romanian women.
 My case with Dana was like that.

 I am already much older.

 The Americans: Dave (52 years old) and Jennifer Cox (49 years old)

-We weren’t interested in coming to Romania, didn’t know much about it, but in 1993, when we were in a park in the southern Romanian city of Pitesti, everyone was around playing chess, talking and walking, and we looked at each other and said ‘we belong here’ and we didn’t even know why.
+We weren’t interested in coming to Romania, didn’t know much about it, but in 1993, when we were in a park in the southern Romanian city of Pitesti, everyone was playing chess, talking or walking, and we looked at each other and said ‘we belong here’ and we didn’t even know why.
 We had this strong sense.